Ionaru/MarketBot/docs/index.md

 2. Go to the [Releases page](https://github.com/Ionaru/MarketBot/releases), download and extract the latest release.
 3. Install dependencies with `npm install`.
 4. Go to the config folder, create a copy of `marketbot.template.ini` and name the copy `marketbot.ini`.
 Set the Discord Bot Token to the one you created.
-5. Download the Static Data Export from [https://developers.eveonline.com/resource/resources](https://developers.eveonline.com/resource/resources) and place `typeIDs.yaml` in the `data` folder.
-6. Go back to the main folder and run `npm start`.
+5. Go back to the main folder and run `npm start`.

 Contact me in EVE Online: `Ionaru Otsada` or on Discord: `Ionaru#3801` if you need any assistance.